instantolap/iolapCharts/Readme.md

       content: { samplepopup: false, seriespopup: false, popupfont: Courier New }
     }--></chart>

-To add a text befor or behind the valuelabels or valuepopups, use the attributes **prefix** and **postfix**, e.g. to add the unit to unit:
+To add a text before or behind the valuelabels or valuepopups, use the attributes **prefix** and **postfix**, e.g. to add the unit to unit:

     <chart><!--{
       data: { dimensions: [[Mon, Tue, Wed, Thu, Fri, Sat, Sun]], values: [10,20,30,80,70,50,35] },